torvalds/linux/Documentation/networking/msg_zerocopy.rst

 -----------------------

 Copying large buffers between user process and kernel can be expensive.
-Linux supports various interfaces that eschew copying, such as sendfile and splice.
+GNU/Linux supports various interfaces that eschew copying, such as sendfile and splice.
 The MSG_ZEROCOPY flag extends the underlying copy avoidance mechanism to common socket send calls.